 The eligibility criteria for CEGEP students also includes being in your final year of uninterrupted full-time studies in CEGEP.
 If you’re planning to attend university outside of Québec after only one year of CEGEP, you can apply in your first year of CEGEP.
 You must present an R score equal to or higher than 29, hold Canadian citizenship or permanent resident status, and be at least 16 years of age by September 1st of the following year.

-There are two ways to apply for this scholarship: (1) being nominated by your school, or (2) direct pool, meaning self-nomination.
 The Loran is intended for recipients who show their leadership potential and, evidently, understand what leadership means and what they’ve learned through their leadership experiences.
 The selection process for this scholarship is considered tougher among all Canadian scholarships because it requires a large network of volunteers from across the country to help with selections.
 Lastly, this scholarship asks for a higher minimum cumulative average, at 85%.

-Applications for the 2021 Loran Award are now open!
 The Loran Scholars Foundation looks for students who demonstrate strength of character, a commitment to service, and leadership potential.
 To learn more about the Loran Award and how you can apply for it visit https://loranscholar.ca/becoming-a-scholar/ and/or join one of their webinars.